 The Youth Board will prioritize applications that maximize the number of individuals and communities impacted and which include all island youth over projects which include youth from only one community.
 The Youth Board recognizes that transportation is a barrier to participation for Youth and will fund transportation costs associated with maximizing participation.

 Guide to Applicants:

-This Grant is open to communities, groups, and/or societies on Haida Gwaii; it is not available to individuals, or for-profit organizations.
+This Grant is open to communities, groups, and/or societies on Haida Gwaii; it is not available to individuals or for-profit businesses.